 How we use your data

 When users of our site send us personal information, such as their email address, Colchester Institute will only use the information in order to resolve and reply to your enquiry and shape and improve the services we offer.
 As part of this process, submitted information may be used for statistical analysis in order to improve our web services.

 Where users have submitted a web form registering an interest in a course or service, it may be necessary for the College to add your email address to a mailing list in order to notify you of information relating to the enquiry.
 All emails you receive from us will offer the option to unsubscribe from the mailing list.

 About our Website

-The website contains information about the services and courses offered by Colchester Institute, University Centre Colchester, CI Business Solutions and the Minories Galleries.
+The website contains information about the services and courses offered by Colchester Institute, University Centre Colchester and CI Business Solutions.

 The College reserves the right to update and amend information as and when necessary.
 Colchester Institute will do its best to provide the courses shown, but may have to modify or withdraw a course depending on customer demand and other factors

-Course information describes programmes offered by Colchester Institute, University Centre Colchester at Colchester Institute, CI Business Solutions and the Minories Galleries.
+Course information describes programmes offered by Colchester Institute, University Centre Colchester at Colchester Institute and CI Business Solutions.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.
 Colchester Institute reserves the right to introduce changes to the information given, including the addition of new courses or withdrawal, relocation or restructuring of courses listed on the website at any given time.